Holiday Hours

 • Start Date: The first calendar day Gail should operate in holiday mode

-• Resume Date: Automatically calculated as 12:00 AM on the calendar day after your Days Off period ends
+• End Date: Automatically calculated as 12:00 AM on the calendar day after your Days Off period ends

 Manual Script Activation Required